Retirement And Pension Plans

 • It helps you estimate the returns on your investments and how much you need to invest for retirement.

-It's expected that healthcare costs will go up in India.
-Having no employer healthcare after retirement will require funds to cover medical expenses.
-Despite an individual health insurance covering major expenses, you'll need some funds for long-term care and associated medical costs.
-Such costs can be covered by a pension or retirement plan.
+The Global Medical Trend Rates Report 2025 predicts a 13% increase in healthcare costs in India by 202510.
+After retirement, you will need funds to cover your medical expenses.
+Individual health insurance will help cover major expenses, but you will need to set aside some funds for long-term care costs and any associated medical costs.
+Such costs can be covered by a retirement or pension plan.

 Inflation rates have increased the living expenses dramatically over the years.
 This means you need to account for future living expenses and accumulate a significant amount of savings to sustain yourself over your retirement years.